Demikampherbeek/Programming_1/README.md

 Data for both the Happiness- and IQ score dataframe was downloaded via a yaml file

 ### Running code
-To run the code, add own path in the config- and ipynb file
+To run the code, add own path for the files in the config- and ipynb file.
+All files can be found in the repository.